How common is memory loss?

 If you are suspecting dementia in your loved ones, the first step is to see your family doctor.
 Your GP can screen their symptoms and write a referral to a specialist doctor.
 The specialist doctor could be a general psychiatrist, a dementia psychiatrist (otherwise called an old age psychiatrist or a psycho-geriatrician), a geriatrician or a neurologist.
 Although, any of these specialists can help, psychiatrists in dementia care can look into both the brain and behavioural aspects of their presentation.
 Some individuals are likely to feel stigmatised about seeing a psychiatrist for memory loss, but if you are looking at holistic assessment and treatment suggestions, it is better to consult a dementia psychiatrist.
 Psychiatrists for Dementia in Melbourne will diagnose dementia after taking a full medical history, conducting tests of your memory, thinking, mood and behaviour, ordering blood tests and finally getting a brain scan.
 Dementia and memory clinics are set up in public and private hospitals and clinics.
 A private dementia psychiatrist in Melbourne such as the one available at Mindoc psychiatry clinic, Melbourne will be able to conduct a clinical assessment and offer treatment recommendations.
 Treatment of Dementia in Melbourne by a psychiatrist often involves liaising with multiple agencies and providers to co-ordinate care.
 They may also assist with hospitalisation or provision of ECT if required.

-If you need further information, please don’t hesitate to call us or book an appointment online.
+If you need further information, please don’t hesitate to call us on 61490029491 or book an appointment online.

 Yiannopoulou, K. G., & Papageorgiou, S. G. (2020).
 Current and Future Treatments in Alzheimer Disease: An Update.
 Journal of central nervous system disease.